Additional Document Examination Services

-In any case where a purported signed original is made available for inspection, the first observation I make is whether the signature is an original or a machine copy.
-If the signature was, in fact, written with a writing instrument, the contention of a cut and paste process is removed from further consideration.
+In any case where a purported signed original is made available for inspection, the first observation made is whether the signature is an original or a machine copy.
+If the signature was, in fact, written with a writing instrument the contention of a cut and paste process is removed from further consideration.

 Case Example: A $12 million contested will had the purported signatures of the decedent on several documents.
-Many of the documents were notarized.
-I testified to the fabrication of the estate documents, noting non-original signatures.
-Exhibits were used to demonstrate the simulation of the decedent’s signature as well as ‘cut and paste’ evidence of the notary’s signature and her official stamp.
+At the trial, exhibits were used to demonstrate the simulation of the decedent’s signature as well as ‘cut and paste’ transfers of the notary’s signature and stamp.

 Many clients are unmindful of indentations on a document.
 A laboratory instrument, such as an Electrostatic Detection Apparatus (ESDA), is specifically designed to recover indentations.
 The ESDA provides a non-destructive document examination.
 Although some indentations may be noted on paper, many fiber disturbances are not identified until the laboratory instrument is used.
 Indentations may help to establish, or disprove, a sequence of entries in medical records, a contract or other multi-paged documents.